-Г T I Fiscal Page Finding Title of Finding CFDA Questioned State Current Status Corrective Action and Applicable or Previous Findings Not Corrected or Partia Significant Differences Between Year No. No. No. Costs Agency Deliverables Reason for Recurrence Corrective Action Taken to Date Previously Reported Corrective Action 2015 105 2015-099 Perform and Document Monthly Reconciliations of Direct Loans Student Financial Assistance Programs CVCC Corrective action is ongoing The College will be hiring a Coordinator of Financial Aid that will be responsible for performing reconciliations.
+Fired D Fi. di CEDA Outstiers !
+Chata Constitute Addison and April 11 F or Previous Findings Not Corrected or Partia ally Corrected Fiscal Year Page No. Finding No. Title of Finding CFDA No. Questioned Costs State Agency Current Status Corrective Action and Applicable Deliverables Reason for Recurrence Corrective Action Taken to Date Significant Differences Between Previously Reported Corrective Action 2015 105 2015-099 Perform and Document Monthly Reconciliations of Direct Loans Student Financial Assistance Programs cvcc Corrective action is ongoing The College will be hiring a Coordinator of Financial Aid that will be responsible for performing reconciliations.
 Under his or her guidance, proper training will be conducted for this business function.
 The Coordinator of Financial Aid will be communicating on a monthly basis to the Dean of Enrollment Management. reconciliation actions.
-Upon advice of the APA auditor, more detailed documentation Coordinator of Financial Aid performs monthly reconciliations in a compliant manner and maintains a monthly documented log of reconciliation actions.
-The Financial Aid Coordinator and Business Office Manager continue to make progress toward communicating reconciliation totals between the two offices on a monthly basis, specifically, when there are outstanding funds in G5 to be drawn down for a batch of students that has been transacted close to the monthly statement date.
-In addition to corrective measures Isited above, CVCC further demonstrated its commitment to strengthening Title IV program integrity by hiring additional staff in the financial aid office in July 2018. and Business Office Manager continue to make progress toward communicating reconciliation totals between the two offices on a monthly basis, specifically, when there are outstanding funds in G5 to be drawn down for a batch of students that has been transacted close to the monthly statement date.
-In addition to corrective measures Isited above, CVCC U. S. Dep 2017 artment 32 and Human Services Complete Annual Review for the Current Claims Processing System (1) Medicaid Cluster - DMAS Resolved - corrective action is completed 2017 33 2017-015 Develop Processes to Facilitate the Controlling of Privileges in the Claims Processing System (1) Medicaid Cluster DMAS Corrective action is ongoing DMAS will continue to perform the manual access reviews of its Current Claims Processing System and will review for conflicts of segregation of duties and ensure that users have the proper role needed for their responsibilities.
+Upon advice of the APA auditor, more detailed documentation Follow-up September 30, 2018: The Coordinator of Financial Aid performs monthly reconciliations in a compliant manner and maintains a monthly documented log of reconciliation actions.
+The Financial Aid Coordinator and Business Office Manager continue to make progress toward communicating reconciliation totals between the two offices on a monthly basis, specifically, when there are outstanding funds in 65 to be drawn down for a batch of students that has been transacted close to the monthly statement date.
+In addition to corrective measures lsited above, CVCC further demonstrated its commitment to strengthening Title IV program integrity by hiring additional staff in the financial aid office in July 2018.
+Follow-up December 31, 2018: The CVCC Financial Aid office and VCCS began working on common reconciliation procedures. and Business Office Manager continue to make progress toward communicating reconciliation totals between the two offices on a monthly basis, specifically, when there are outstanding funds in G5 to be drawn down for a batch of students that has been transacted close to the monthly statement date.
+In addition to corrective measures listed above, CVCC further demonstrated its commitment to strengthening Title IV program integrity U. S. Dep 2017 artment 32 ond Human Services Complete Annual Review for the Current Claims Processing System (1) Medicaid Cluster - DMAS Resolved - corrective action is completed 2017 33 2017-015 Develop Processes to Facilitate the Controlling of Privileges in the Claims Processing System (1) Medicaid Cluster DMAS Corrective action is ongoing DMAS will continue to perform the manual access reviews of its Current Claims Processing System and will review for conflicts of segregation of duties and ensure that users have the proper role needed for their responsibilities.
 The replacement for the Current Claims Processing System (i.e. the New Claims Processing System) will emphasize profile and role-based security.
 All profiles and roles will be documented in business terms, including a conflict matrix, so that managers, security and IT can clearly see what is being granted and what cannot be granted in combinations.
 Profiles and role base security will be implemented as each New Claims Processing System module is implemented.
 All New Claims Processing System components are expected to be implemented by March 31, 2020.
 CAP is a long-term process and therefore, still in progress.
 On January 3rd, Accenture was awarded the contract for a new system.
 Accenture has sixteen established roles and a conflict matrix, External consultant, John Brightly from Assura, is on board to help with definition of roles and the conflict matrix working with Accenture on the new system.